PandasThumb/pandasthumb.github.io/_posts/2022/2022-12-02-a-tale-of-two-papers.md

 ## Strategy ##

-A Dutch creationist website that recommends Cserhati’s work on the red panda wrote: “Cserhati’s work can stand as a model for how to do creation research.
+A Dutch creationist website that recommends Cserhati’s work on the red panda wrote:
+>Cserhati’s work can stand as a model for how to do creation research.
 First, find funding for a detailed study within the creation paradigm (here, Creation Research Society Grant #62).
 Second, publish the results in a standard naturalistic science journal.
-Then, provide a more detailed study in a creation science journal.”
+Then, provide a more detailed study in a creation science journal.
 That is, play the system, aiming for respectability for creationist writing.